ΗΝΑΜ inv. no Π 779

 It is a very degraded, blackish balanced tabby.
-Its bad condition did not allow sample extraction in order to perform fibre identification in the optical of SEM microscopes.
-The threads are thicker than most of the fabrics of the Funeral Graves and it has a medium density.
-The threads are plied with an S-twist, probably spliced.
+Its bad condition did not allow sample extraction in order to perform fibre identification under the optical of SEM microscopes.
+The threads are thicker than most of the fabrics of the Grave Circles and it has a medium density.
+The threads are plied with an S-twist, most probably spliced.

-Many golden nails are inserted in the weave, most probably due to the proximity of the fabric to a sword decorated with gold embroidery.
+Many golden nails are inserted in the weave, due to the proximity of the fabric to a sword decorated with gold embroidery.
 Perhaps the sword was wrapped in the fabric.

 Grave Circle :